 Lastly, some will use 1 John 1 as the go-to chapter to prove we can lose fellowship with God for sinning.
 But upon further review, the only way we can come to such a conclusion is when we don’t understand two things:

-- The first chapter of 1 John is an invitation to unbelievers to join we believers in fellowship with God through faith in Christ’s ability to forgive them once.
+- The first chapter of 1 John is an invitation to unbelievers to join believers in fellowship with God through faith in Christ’s ability to forgive them once.
 That’s why it says they’ll be cleansed of all unrighteousness.
 All means all.
 We can’t lose fellowship if we are perfectly cleansed because only sin can separate us from God–yet we’ve been cleansed.
 Believers are then addressed in the beginning of chapter 2.
-We can read it, but the first chapter isn’t directed at us.
-Context matters tremendously here.
+The first chapter isn’t directed at us.
+We can read it, but context matters tremendously.

 - Confession, just like repentance, is normal and healthy for Christians; however, neither keep God pleased with us, saved, forgiven, or in fellowship.
 Only Jesus’ life, bloody death, and resurrection does that and our entering into Him by faith, once.
 Jesus will always stay alive.
 He will always stay faithful.
 So we will always stay pleasing to God, saved, forgiven, and in fellowship (see John 1:12-13, 14:9, Hebrews 4:11, 7:24-25, 12:2, 1 John 2:2, 2 Corinthians 2:15, 5:21).